1,000+ Opportunities

 The Foundation uses the income from its investments to make grants up to $20,000 exclusively for charitable, educational, religious, and scientific purposes.
 Parishes and institutions applying for these funds must present their initial request to a joint meeting the board of The Episcopal Foundation of Western North Carolina and the diocesan Finance Committee.

-Based on current listing details, eligibility includes: Parishes and institutions within the Diocese of Western North Carolina.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Parishes and institutions within the Diocese of Western North Carolina.
+Confirm the full requirements in the official notice before applying.